Free Shipping with Orders Over $150 (excludes orders with D8 products)

 Your body weight plays a role in how much CBD you may need.
 A general rule of thumb is to take 1-5 mg of CBD per 10 pounds of body weight.

-Keep a journal of your dosages and how they affect your pain levels.
+Keep a journal of your dosages and how they affect your comfort levels.
 This will help you adjust over time to find the most effective dose without overconsumption.
 And remember, most products have a daily dosage guide.
 Never exceed the maximum!

 There is a wide variety of products, from CBD gummies to topicals, and you’ll easily find something that works best for you.
 CBD products could help you relieve both physical and psychological symptoms of PMS, with fewer side effects than most well-known remedies.
 Give it a try, and maybe you can forget about carrying painkillers and NSAIDs in your handbag!